frli8848/DREAM/README.md

 ## References

-[1] B.Piwakowski and B. Delannoy.
+<a id="1">[1]</a> B.Piwakowski and B. Delannoy.
 "Method for Computing Spatial Pulse Response: Time-domain Approach", Journal of the Acoustical
 Society of America, vol. 86, no. 6, pp. 2422--32, Dec.
 1989.

-[2] B. Piwakowski and K. Sbai.
-"A New Approach to Calculate the Field Radiated from Arbitrarily Structured Transducer Arrays", IEEE Transactions on Ultrasonics, Ferroelectrics and Frequency Control, vol. 46, no. 2, pp. 422--40, March 1999.
+<a id="2">[2]</a> B. Piwakowski and K. Sbai.
+"A New Approach to Calculate the Field Radiated from Arbitrarily Structured Transducer Arrays",
+IEEE Transactions on Ultrasonics, Ferroelectrics and Frequency Control, vol. 46, no. 2, pp. 422--40, March 1999.

-[3] G. E. Tupholme, "Generation of acoustic pulses by baffled plane pistons", Mathematika, vol 16, pp. 209--224, 1969.
+<a id="3">[3]</a> G. E. Tupholme, "Generation of acoustic pulses by baffled plane pistons", Mathematika, vol 16, pp. 209--224, 1969.

-[4] P.R.
+<a id="4>[4]</a> P.R.
 Stepanishen.
-"Transient radiation from pistons in an infinite planar baffle", Journal of the Acoustical Society of America, vol 49, pp. 1629--38, 1971.
+"Transient radiation from pistons in an infinite planar baffle", Journal of the Acoustical Society of America,
+vol 49, pp. 1629--38, 1971.

 # Installation